datadryad/dryad-app/documentation/apis/dataset_metadata.md

 Rarely-used options
 -------------------

-Superusers and have access to some extra options that control a dataset's
+Superusers have access to some extra options that control a dataset's
 behavior:
 - `invoiceId` - Indicates the ID of an invoice that has already been applied to this dataset.
 Dryad will not attempt to generate a